 All research projects are reviewed and approved by the UD Institutional Review Board to assure compliance with federal requirements for the protection of all participants in research studies.
 Protections include assurances of no harm and of anonymity.

-Before each study, researchers obtain written informed consent for each participating child.
+Before each study, researchers must obtain written informed consent for each participating child.
 Families decide if they would like their child(ren) to participate.
-Research projects may involve:
+No child or family is ever required to participate.

 Children are always thoughtfully introduced to the researcher prior to each investigation, and children’s responses are honored and respected.
-No child or family is ever required to participate.